linrunner/tlp-doc/installation/fedora.rst

 Install either with your favorite package manager or the command ::

-   dnf install kernel-devel akmod-tp_smapi
+   sudo dnf install kernel-devel akmod-tp_smapi

 New packages are available in the `tlp-updates-testing` repository first: ::

-   dnf --enablerepo=tlp-updates-testing install kernel-devel akmod-tp_smapi
+   sudo dnf --enablerepo=tlp-updates-testing install kernel-devel akmod-tp_smapi

 .. important::